mIRC-Scripters/mirckb/docs/source/identifiers/hotline.rst

 Example
 -------

-The below example will trigger when the mouse double-clicks on the word ''hoverme'', and echo the hotlink word and the entire line to the active window:
+The below example will trigger when the mouse double-clicks on the word ``hoverme``, and echo the hotlink word and the entire line to the active window:

 .. code:: text